twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
 ### Update 4/27/2024

 I played around with GoEAPI today.
 I was able to issue show and exec commands working farely easily.
 After some reading I was able to get the configuration functionality worked out.
 I don't know how heavily used this network automation library is but it seems serviceable.
-Once you figure out how to deploy configurations it doesnt seem there's to much more to it.
+Once you figure out how to deploy configurations it doesnt seem there's too much more to it.

 - arista/goeapi/show_commands/main.go
 - arista/goeapi/change_config/main.go